HarithaSree74/redbus-/README.md

   streamlit run app.py
 ```
 ## Data Collection and Processing
 This application uses Selenium to scrape bus details for different states from Redbus.
 Below is the code snippet for scraping data from one state.
-The same logic can be extended to the other states by changing the specific state names and store this data in the SQL Database.
+The same logic can be extended to the other states by changing the state-specific parameters and store this data in the SQL Database.

 - Python script for scraping data from one state